davenpi/davenpi.github.io/_pages/pie.md

 - **Timeline**: Kiiking paper (before Apr 15).
 Glider paper (before Apr 25).
 Snake paper (before May).
 Coin paper (end of May).

-## Bike all of [Skyline Drive](https://www.nps.gov/shen/planyourvisit/driving-skyline-drive.htm) in a day
+## Bike [Skyline Drive](https://www.nps.gov/shen/planyourvisit/driving-skyline-drive.htm), from Dickey Ridge Visitor Center onwards, in a day

 - **Current Progress**: I've biked about 1/10 of it so far.
 I think this is doable in the near term i.e. within a year or so.
+Starting at Dickey Ridge makes the trip much easier and more beautiful.
+The first few miles before that have no views and are a treacherous climb.

-- **Major obstacles**: About 11,000 feet of elevation gain.
+- **Major obstacles**: About 9,000 feet of elevation gain.
 I really don't know what that will feel like.

 - **Timeline**: Spring/Summer 2024

 ## Build something useful.
 Use the money to have fun and help others.
+I'm thinking a company here.
 I'll use the proceeds to fund my adventures and start an investment company which invests in both companies and basic research.
-I will also start some kind of scholarship to help young people discover new possibilities.
+I will also start some kind of scholarship to help young people discover new heights for themselves.

 - **Current Progress**: On the scholarship front I have a plan to set aside $10k to help a young person (who couldn't afford it otherwise) get started in aviation.
 I think that would be